AdmiralXy/42ft_printf/README.md

 width with all conversions
 * Makefile compiles object files and creates a static library for use

+All functions are created in accordance with [Norm](https://github.com/42School/norminette) - the bunch of rules how code should be formatted.

 ### Requirements & usage
 Project requires: